 The goal of Physical Education and Health is to teach students how to develop and maintain health and a routine for fitness as a life-long process.
 To accomplish this goal Physical Education/Health class is mandatory for all ninth and tenth graders.
 The Physical Education component will introduce students to team as well as individual sports, games, and life-long activities.
 The health component will explore current health issues in order to give students the information needed to make sensible decisions concerning their health.
+Prerequisite: None.

-ADVANCED PHYSICAL EDUCATION/FITNESS FOR LIFE 912 Semester- College Prep course curriculum has b dietary approaches affect nutritional concepts will d course to be of great benefit to their academic and /or occupational objectives.
+ADVANCED PHYSICAL EDUCATION/FITNESS FOR LIFE 912 Semester- College Prep course curriculum has b dietary approaches affect nutritional concepts will constitute a major focus for this class.
+Any student interested in pursuing exercise science related course of studies during college or occupations such as coaching, personal training, physical therapy etc. will find this course to be of great benefit to their academic and /or occupational objectives.

-Not offered during the 2024-2025 School Year
+Not offered during the 2025-2026 School Year

 Advanced Physical Education/Fitness for Life will introduce students to a wide array of exercise science concepts.
-The rstanding of how specialized exercise and anced strength training, conditioning, and erested in pursuing exercise science related course of studies during tonege or occupations such as coaching, personar draining, physical therapy etc. will find this
+The rstanding of how specialized exercise and anced strength training, conditioning, and